elixir-cldr/cldr/guides/1_getting_started.md

 Note that `Cldr` defines locale string according to the Unicode standard:

 * Language codes are two lowercase letters (ie "en", not "EN")
-* Potentially one or more modifiers separated by "-" (dash), not a "_" (underscore).
-If you configure a `Gettext` module then `Cldr` will transliterate `Gettext`'s "_" into "-" for compatibility.
+* Potentially one or more modifiers separated by "-" (dash), not a "\_". (underscore).
+If you configure a `Gettext` module then `Cldr` will transliterate `Gettext`'s "\_" into "-" for compatibility.
 * Typically the modifier is a territory code.
 This is commonly a two-letter uppercase combination.
 For example "pt-BR" is the locale referring to Brazilian Portugese.
 * In `Cldr` a locale is always a `binary` and never an `atom`.
 Locale strings are often passed around in HTTP headers and converting to atoms creates an attack vector we can do without.
 * The locales known to `Cldr` can be retrieved by `Cldr.known_locales` to get the locales known to this configuration of `Cldr` and `Cldr.all_locales` to get the locales available in the CLDR data repository.

-There are other configuration options that are available, including configuring `Cldr` to use locales defined in `Gettext`.
-For further information see the [configuration guide](config.html).
+## Testing

+Tests cover the full 514 locales defined in CLDR.
+Since `Cldr` attempts to maximumize the work done at compile time in order to minimize runtime execution, the compilation phase for tests is several minutes.

+Tests are run on Elixir 1.3.4 and on master (currently 1.4.0-rc.1).

+**Note that on 1.3 it is possible that `ExUnit` will timeout loading the tests.**  There is a fixed limit of 60 seconds to load tests which, for 514 locales, may not be enough.
+This timeout is configurable on Elixir 1.4.
+You can configure it in `config.exs` (or `test.exs`) as follows:

+    config :ex_unit,
+      case_load_timeout: 120_000